BayuAngora/bayuangora.github.io/content/quote/seventh-quote.md

 layout: single
 ---

-This is my seventh blog.
+This is my seventh quote.